Kansas vs. Indiana: Sportsbook promo codes, odds, spread, over/under - December 16

 Kansas vs. Indiana: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 16

-The Kansas Jayhawks (9-1) will look to continue a five-game winning streak when visiting the Indiana Hoosiers (7-2) on Saturday, December 16, 2023 at Assembly Hall.
+The Kansas Jayhawks (9-1) will look to build on a five-game winning streak when visiting the Indiana Hoosiers (7-2) on Saturday, December 16, 2023 at Assembly Hall.
 It airs at 12:30 PM ET on CBS.

-You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Kansas vs. Indiana matchup in this article.
+In this article, you will check out the spread and odds across multiple sportsbooks for the Kansas vs. Indiana matchup.

 Kansas vs. Indiana Game Info